BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-lambdacalculus4.md

 info:
   prev: ./LambdaCalculus2
   goals:
-    - To derive numeric and recursive structures using the Lambda Calculus, beta-reductions, and the Y Combinator
+    - To explore examples of Church Encodings and mathematics in the Lambda Calculus using the Scheme and node.js languages

 tags:
   - lambdacalculus